Welcome to today's edition of the Rush 24-7 podcast.

 They are invested in it.

-They have failed to hang defeat around the neck of this president and a presidency that they have been trying to destroy.
+They have failed to hang defeat around the neck of this president and a presidency that they've been trying to destroy.

-They have now really upset their fringe base by all of the top-tier candidates in Wednesday's debate, saying there's no way I could have pull troops out of there before two thousand thirteen.
+They have now really upset their fringe base by all of the top-tier candidates in Wednesday's debate saying there's no way I could pull troops out of there before 2013.

 They are beside themselves now.